 If needed, the Business Office at Thomas Aquinas College offers helpful short-term financing (see the following section on Payment Plans).
 There are also longer-term financing options available such as the Parent Loan for Undergraduate Students (PLUS) or various alternative education loan programs.
 For more information about PLUS Loans, visit www.studentloans.gov or visit our PLUS Loan page .
 For more information about alternative education loan programs, visit our Alternative Student/Parent Loans page.
 If parents are interested in learning more about a PLUS Loan or an alternative education loan, they should contact the Financial Aid Office.

 The College offers parents three payment plans:

 Under the Single-Payment Plan and the Two-Payment Plan the College provides parents with an early-payment discount if the student is not receiving a grant from the College or a Cal Grant.
-Currently, a $500 early-payment discount is given to those who pay using the Single-Payment Plan, and a $300 early payment discount is given to those who pay using the Two-Payment Plan ($150 each semester).
+Currently, a $1,000 early-payment discount is given to those who pay using the Single-Payment Plan and do not have a grant, and a $500 early payment discount is given to those who pay using the Two-Payment Plan and do not have a grant (a $250 discount is given each semester).
 The amounts of the discounts may be adjusted from year to year.